U.S., Russian astronauts make emergency landing after rocket fails on takeoff

 Astronaut Nick Hague of NASA and cosmonaut Alexey Ovchinin of the Russian space agency were en route to the International Space Station when there was an issue with their booster rocket.

 The pair had taken off as scheduled at 2:40 p.m. local time (4:40 a.m.
-ET) Thursday from the Russia-leased Baikonur Cosmodrome in Kazakhstan atop a Soyuz booster rocket.
+ET) Thursday atop a Soyuz booster rocket.

-"There was an issue with the booster from today's launch," NASA said in a statement on its website.
+"There was an anomaly with the booster and the launch ascent was aborted," NASA said in a statement.
 "The Soyuz capsule returned to earth via a ballistic descent, which is a sharper angle of landing compared to normal."

 Russian agency Interfax said there was an “emergency shutdown of second-stage engines” when the Soyuz MS-10 spacecraft launched.

-NASA said that the Russian space agency is forming a state commission to investigate the incident.
+The director general of the Russian space agency, Dmitry Rogozin, said he had ordered a state commission to investigate the incident which he described as an "accident."

+"The emergency rescue system of the Soyuz-MS ship was working normally.
+Crew rescued," he posted on Twitter.

+Russian Deputy Prime Minister Yuri Borisov told reporters that the country would suspend manned space launches pending the investigation into the rocket failure.

 Thursday was the first space mission for Hague, who joined NASA's astronaut corps in 2013.
 Ovchinin spent six months on the International Space Station in 2016.